 We were struggling financially at the time, mainly due to our own mismanagement.
 We needed every penny we made – and then some.
 But, Jim encouraged me to follow God’s command, and I gave my two weeks notice without having another job lined up.
 We would rely on God to show the way.

-Three weeks after my last show I received a call from the station manager asking if I would consider coming back in the sales department.
+Three weeks after my last show I received a call from the station manager asking if I would consider coming back to the sales department.
 I’d be able to get the kids off to school, earn more than three times what I was making on the air, and, most importantly, stay true to my faith and serve God.

 Over the next several years we were able to use the extra income to pay off our debts, and we learned how to manage our money through Dave Ramsey’s Financial Peace University.
 God was truly blessing us!

 Eventually, our group of radio stations were sold and I wasn’t comfortable with the direction in which things were heading.
 Again, God told me it was time to trust him and I resigned without another job waiting.
 I spent a few months searching and even turned down a sales job at the No. 1 television station because God told me something better was in store.

 That’s when I was contacted by the Christian radio station, Life 96.5, in Sioux Falls, South Dakota.
-Seven years after my last show on the rock station, I was back on the air – this time on a station I was proud for my boys to listen to!
+Seven years after my last show at the rock station, I was back on the air – this time on a station I was proud for my boys to listen to!

 In the Fall of 2010, we felt lead to put our house up for sale and just trust what God had in store for us next.
 So in Spring 2011, we popped a “For Sale By Owner” sign in our front yard with no idea where we would live if it sold.
 I don’t need to tell you that God had it all under control, of course.
 The next road lead us straight down to Orlando, Florida.